RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### CP/M System Disk

+Because the CCP/BDOS and BIOS are stored in ROM, there are no CP/M-IDE boot sectors or special boot drive.
+Cold and warm boot are both from ROM.
+This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
+It doesn't matter which drive file is in which drive letter.
+Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a nonexistent drive letter.
+There is no special System Disk, except that system utilities are commonly stored on one drive, and this is usually called `system.cpm` for convenience.

-The [RunCPM system disk](https://github.com/MockbaTheBorg/RunCPM/tree/master/DISK) contains a good package of CP/M utilities, that has been loaded onto an example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) for a complete ready to run CP/M.
+The [RunCPM system disk](https://github.com/MockbaTheBorg/RunCPM/tree/master/DISK) contains a good package of CP/M utilities, that has been loaded onto an example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) for a complete ready to run CP/M. Typically, by convention only, this disk will be loaded as drive `A:`.

 The [NGS Microshell](http://www.z80.eu/microshell.html) can be very useful for those familiar with unix-like operations, so it has been added to the example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) too.
 There is no need to replace the DRI CCP with Microshell.
 In fact, adding it permanently would remove the special `EXIT` function built into the DRI CCP to return to the shell.

 Also the NZ-COM, or Z-System, can be loaded, temporarily overwriting the DRI CCP and BDOS, from the included [NZ-COM disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/NZCOM.CPM.zip).
 Further information on NZ-COM and how to use it can be found in the [NZ-COM User's Manual](https://oldcomputers.dyndns.org/public/pub/manuals/zcpr/nzcom.pdf).

-Because the CCP/BDOS and BIOS are stored in ROM, there are no CP/M-IDE boot sectors or special boot drive.
-Cold and warm boot are both from ROM.
-This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
-It doesn't matter which drive file is in which drive letter.
-Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a nonexistent drive letter.

 As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), a template CP/M drive is provided as a zip file.
 Many copies of the template zip file and any other example application zip files can be expanded and copied onto the IDE drive, and used or augmented by the CP/M Tools as noted below.
 The [`yash`](https://github.com/z88dk/z88dk-ext/blob/master/os-related/CPM/yash.c) CP/M application can create drive files using `mkdrv` command.

 ### CP/M Application Disks

 The [CP/M Drives directory](https://github.com/RC2014Z80/RC2014/tree/master/ROMs/CPM-IDE/CPM%20Drives) contains a number of CP/M drives containing commonly used applications, such as the [Zork Series](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/ZORK.CPM.zip), [BBC Basic](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/BBCBASIC.CPM.zip), [Hi-Tech C v3.09-15](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/HITECHC.CPM.zip), and [MS BASIC Compiler v5.3](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/MSBASCOM.CPM.zip).
-MS Basic (Interpreter) 5.29 is available in the [system drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip).
+MS Basic (Interpreter) 5.22 is available in the [system drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip).

 An empty [CP/M 8 MB drive](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/TEMPLATE.CPM.zip) file is provided as a template to create additional user drives.
 Unfortunately, the CP/M tools package doesn't properly extend CP/M drive files out to the full size of 8388608 bytes when it creates them on FATFS.
 Using (unzipping) this template, and renaming it as desired, on a FATFS drive is all that is needed to create a new CP/M drive on any PATA hard drive or Compact Flash card.
 Each new file created provides a new 8 MB CP/M drive which can store up to 2048 files.